Umbrason/Umbrasons-package-hub/README.md

 # How do I add a package?
 open the "Github package browser" window (Window>Github package browser) and click on a package. then click the 'install' button (bottom right corner)

-# How do I create a new type of asset?
-To define your own asset, you have to extend from the 'Package Content' class.